NatashaPredov/Project-2/README.md

 ### Model 2: Neural Network

 At a highlevel, a neural network is a powerful machine learning algorithms that utilizes general approximation.
-What is so interesting about this type of algorithm is reflective of biological neural networks.
+What is so interesting about this type of algorithm is reflective of biological neural networks so it is inspired by the human brain.
 Simply put a neural network makes predictions by:
 - taking in the input data which is the data from Project 1
 - Making a prediction
 - Comparing the predictions to the hypothesis
 - adjusting the state and functions within the network

-Rational for:
-- activiation: normal linear
-- epochs: 100

-Overfitting and accuracy for train test and val
+This algorithm was utilized in this project because what we have, and will continue to build, will be utilized by humans.
+So then, it was key to include a model that was inspired by the human brain and how humans make predictions and choices.
+This model allowed us to better understand how a human in this situation would react but with the ability to adjust the state and the functions within the network to produce a more accurate output.

+What was found was...

+This model directly relates to the course content as this was one of the models that was introduced in the course.
+Similarly to how in class, during this project we constantly extended off of previous knowledge leanred (ie reading in, cleaning data, outlining scope).

 Model 3:

-## Connection to Course Content

 ## Areas of challenge